眾生無邊誓願度

 The Realization of Manas Gives Birth to Wisdom

-The distinction between the wisdom of consciousness and the wisdom of manas lies in the fact that consciousness possesses the function of logical thinking, analysis, and reasoning, enabling relatively abstract thought.
-In contrast, the manas cannot engage in abstract thought; it requires concreteness, context, and imagery—the more direct the perception, the better; the more realistic, the better.
-The manas has great difficulty with analytical thinking and struggles to perform logical reasoning or judgment; this aspect relies on consciousness.
-Other forms of direct measurement can be handled entirely by the manas itself, though assistance from consciousness is certainly the fastest and best approach.
-This is precisely why, when presented with images, graphics, or immediate scenarios and contexts, the manas resonates more readily, memories held by consciousness become more solid, and understanding comes very easily.
-When the six sense faculties interact and function interchangeably, the manas takes the place of consciousness and also replaces the five sense consciousnesses.
-The Śūraṅgama Sūtra illustrates this principle in its account of Mahākāśyapa's perfect, clear knowing, which did not depend on mental thought.
+The difference between the wisdom of the consciousness and the wisdom of the manas lies in the fact that the consciousness has the function of logical thinking, analysis, and reasoning, capable of relatively abstract thought.
+In contrast, the manas cannot engage in abstract thinking; it must be concrete, with scenarios, with images—the more direct perception (pratyaksa) the better, the more realistic the better.
+The manas has little capacity for analytical thinking and struggles with logical reasoning and judgment; this aspect relies on the consciousness.
+Other direct measurements can be entirely self-sufficient, though having the assistance of the consciousness is the best and fastest.
+Therefore, when there are images, graphics, or present scenarios and situations, the manas resonates more readily, the memory of the consciousness becomes more solid, and understanding becomes very easy—this is the principle.
+When the Six Sense Bases interact and function interchangeably, the manas replaces the consciousness and also replaces the five sense consciousnesses.
+The Śūraṅgama Sūtra describes Mahākāśyapa’s perfect clarity and awareness “not arising from mental thought,” illustrating this principle.

 ——Master Sheng-Ru's Teachings